terrymafura/maffsojah.co.zw/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby Starter Julia
+  Welcome to my new Blog
 </h1>

-[GatsbyJS](https://www.gatsbyjs.org/) is a free and open source static website builder build on React.
+It was built with [GatsbyJS](https://www.gatsbyjs.org/), a free and open source static website builder build on React.
 It's one implementation of the [JAMstack](https://jamstack.org/) idea which creates high speed webpages.

 ## 📚 Features:
 * Landingpage